Avaiga/taipy-doc/docs/getting_started-new/index.md

 # Getting Started with Taipy

 Welcome to Taipy!
-This guide will walk you through the process of installing Taipy and building your first application.
+This guide will show you how to install Taipy and create your first application.

 ## Install Taipy with pip

-To get started with Taipy, ensure that you have Python (version 3.8 or higher) and [pip](https://pip.pypa.io) installed on your system.
-Once you have these prerequisites, open your terminal or command prompt and run the following command to download and install the latest stable release of Taipy.
+To begin with Taipy, ensure you have Python installed (version 3.8 or higher) along with [pip](https://pip.pypa.io).
+Once you have these prerequisites, open your terminal or command prompt and run the following command to get the latest stable version of Taipy downloaded and
+installed:

 ``` console
 $ pip install taipy
 ```

-!!! info "Other Installation Options"
+!!! info "Other installation options"

-    If you need alternative installation methods or if you don't have Python or pip installed, please refer to the [installation page](installation/index.md) for additional instructions.
+    You can find additional instructions on the [installation page](../installation/index.md) if you require different ways to install Taipy or don't have Python or pip installed.

 ## First Taipy Scenario
 Taipy introduces the concept of a *Scenario* to model pipeline executions.
 A *Scenario* consists of an execution graph, often represented as a Directed Acyclic Graph (DAG), where tasks (or functions) exchange data.
-Your scenario can be as simple or as complex as your needs require.
+You can make your scenario as easy or as complicated as you want, depending on what you need.

-For your first scenario, we'll create a simple "Hello World" example to demonstrate the configuration process.
-Here's an illustration of the scenario's execution graph made of two data nodes (blue boxes) and one task (orange box):
+For your first scenario, we'll create a simple "Hello World" example to show you the configuration process.
+Here's a picture of the scenario's execution graph, which has two data nodes (blue boxes) and one task (orange box):

 ![hello world example](hello_world.svg){width=50%}

-It consists in one input data node named *name*.
-Then a task named *build_message* takes the first data node and returns a second data node named *message*.
+This involves a single input data node called *name*.
+Afterward, a task called *build_message* takes the first initial data node and returns a second data node called *message*.

 Building the corresponding Taipy application requires three easy steps.